 The Distinguished Service Award recognizes a staff member with outstanding performance who inspires a teamwork attitude and is committed to excellence.
 Students are encouraged to nominate staff members who have made an impact on their collegiate experience each fall.

 Distinguished Teaching Award

-The Distinguished Teaching Award is presented to a CBA tenured or tenure-track professor who has made the most positive impact on his or her students’ educational experience.
+The Distinguished Teaching Award is presented to a tenured or tenure-track professor who has made the most positive impact on his or her students’ educational experience.
 Students are encouraged to nominate faculty each fall.